 Canadians created distributed ledger technology early on.
-It’s true – many Canadian brains, including law brains at our firm, were involved in the space early on when no one knew what a Bitcoin was.
+It’s true – Canadian talent, including law firms, were involved in the space early on when no one knew what a Bitcoin was.

 For example, Ethereum is a distributed ledger company that was created in Toronto.
 It moved to Switzerland when Canada announced the world’s first regulation of digital currencies.
 Its digital currency is called Ether.
 It is a distributed ledger that is programmable by users.
 Etherium promotes something called “smart contracts” which are not actually contracts or smart contracts.
 They are escrow payments that are, in essence, arrangements established purely by computer coding.
 The theory behind it is that a contracting party will buy Ether through Etherium and pre-pay certain Ether into a wallet and have it programmed to be held in escrow.
 Upon the fulfillment of the relevant legal condition precedent under the contract between the parties, the payment held in escrow on the distributed ledger is automatically released to a contracting party as a matter of computer coding.

 The Ethereum distributed ledger is also often mischaracterized as able to “enforce legal contracts” or the so-called smart contracts; but it does the opposite – these smart contract complete the payment terms of a contract voluntarily by pre-agreement of the parties and performs no enforcement function whatsoever.

 Ethereum is very novel and cool tech but it cannot create legal contracts or contracts that are enforceable on the distributed ledger – what it can do is much more simple – its tech can be used for escrow payments in Ether that are auto-released to an Ethereum wallet, irrespective of the existence of a contract between parties.